DrNickRedfern/MovieBarcodeAnalyzeR/README.md

 install.packages(c("shiny", "shinycssloaders", "shinythemes", "tidyverse", "imager", "grid", "viridis", "ggpubr", "treemapify", "entropy", "farver", "fpc"))
 ```

-You can copy and paste the above code into the console in RStudio and press `Enter`.
+You can copy and paste the above code into the console (highlighted below) in RStudio and press `Enter`.

 ![RStudio console](/images/RStudio_console_2.png)